-Through working with so many photographers trying to build or improve their online presence, I started to see a pattern emerging.
-Most people are avid for quick & easy tricks for online success.
+Through working on so many photography websites over the years, I started to see a pattern emerging: despite having mediocre images, many photographers expect big results and are avid for easy tricks for online success.

-But I'm here to tell you that learning some SEO tactics or changing your site's background color are not the keys to building a better photography business.
-Posting your images on Facebook will also not magically get you to photography stardom.
+But learning some SEO tactics or changing your site's background color are not the keys to building a better photography business.
+Posting your images on Instagram will also not magically get you to photography stardom.